gabrielfalcao/from-your-editor-to-pypi/docs/source/guide.rst

 4. Create your package with cookiecutter
 ----------------------------------------

+.. warning:: you will need to have `git <https://git-scm.com/downloads>`_ installed for this step.

 The template is available on github at `gabrielfalcao/cookiecutter-from-editor-to-pypi <https://github.com/gabrielfalcao/cookiecutter-from-editor-to-pypi>`_

 Cookiecutter is smart enough to install directly from github, for that